Street Programs & Maintenance

 Department Page | Adopt A Street | Curb Repair | Pavement Mgmt.
 Program | Report a Pothole | Right-of-Way Mowing | Sidewalk Maintenance | Street Sweeping | Stormwater Maintenance | Streetlight Maintenance | Traffic Control Maintenance

-3. Curb Patching: Public Works Operations can repair deteriorated curb in response to customer complaints.
+2. Curb Patching: Public Works Operations can repair deteriorated curb in response to customer complaints.
 Although not permanent, this is the most efficient and least costly method for repairs of small, isolated issues.
 Experience has shown that patches of any material may only last one to three years.
 This is due to the ongoing deterioration of the underlying concrete.
 As the concrete base comes apart, the patch material that is attached to it will also break apart.
+If a patch fails, customers should contact Public Works again to repair the patched area.

 Schedule Update - Annual Curb Replacement Program